konflux-ci/integration-service/config/samples/kcp/README.md

 This commands will create a file `syncer710.yaml`.

-Add the CRDs you will use to `syncer710.yaml`, such as the examples I add in [syncer710.yaml](syncer710.yaml)
+Add the CRDs you will use to `syncer710.yaml`

 Go to physical cluster `mycluster`, apply them